 High-end construction with durable, thick-walled glass.
 Easy to clean and looks great atop the kitchen counter.
 Makes an awesome cup of coffee.

-Only useful for single cup serving; not a good option for serving multiple people.
-It's also not as stylish as many other options.
+Only useful for single-cup serving; not a good option for serving multiple people.

 Great value for the price.
 Super easy to use device can handle even finely ground coffee.
 Compact enough to easily store and comes with its own mesh filter.